 What, dear brothers, is more delightful than this voice of the Lord calling to us?
 See how the Lord in his love shows us the way of life.
 (Prologue – Rule of St. Benedict)

-Applicants to our community should be between 25 and 50 years of age, Roman Catholics in good standing and free from all moral and financial obligations.
+Applicants to our community should be between 25 and 50 years of age, Roman Catholics in good standing, regularly practicing their faith and free from all moral and financial obligations.
 Converts to the Church should wait at least five years before entering monastic life.

 They need to be in good physical and mental health and possess above average spiritual and emotional maturity required for community life.